-Melissa accepts instructions across all areas of Chambers’ work and specialises in construction law, banking and financial services, commercial law and planning.
+Melissa accepts instructions across all areas of Chambers’ work and specialises in construction law, commercial law and planning.

 Examples of Melissa’s most notable recent work include:

 - Advising, with Clifford Chance Asia, on a complex jurisdictional dispute arising out of the construction of a power plant in Nigeria.
 The dispute involved parties in multiple jurisdictions, including Asia and the MENA region.